What Is an LLC Manager? (Obligations & Benefits Explained)

 What Is the Difference between a Manager and an Authorized Member of an LLC?

 A manager is a person or an entity that has the power to act according to the company's operating agreement and performs this active role.
-An authorized member is one of the LLC members who have some power by authorization to execute certain business operations.
+An authorized member is one of the LLC members who has some power by authorization to execute certain business operations.

 References:

-1. https://wabusinesslawblog.com/what-is-a-de-facto-llc-manager/
+1. https://advocacy.sba.gov/

 About The Author